cbreenmachine/UNC_Science_Expo_2018/README.md

 - the UNC and Duke basketball data come from [https://www.sports-reference.com/cbb/schools/north-carolina/](https://www.sports-reference.com/cbb/schools/north-carolina/)
 - the stock market data comes from [http://www.1stock1.com/](http://www.1stock1.com/)
-- a number of other data sets (e.g. hanging deaths) comes from [http://www.tylervigen.com/spurious-correlations](http://www.tylervigen.com/spurious-correlations)..
+- a number of other data sets (e.g. hanging deaths) comes from [http://www.tylervigen.com/spurious-correlations](http://www.tylervigen.com/spurious-correlations).

+*Please note that the link to the app may be faulty if it has experienced a lot of traffic recently.
+Shiny apps have a cap on hours.
+However, all of the code needed to run the app on your own device can be found in this repository.